jsbien/tmp/specification_of_phase_5.md

 ### Actions for a speckle line identifier ###

 The note `-l` means the line is either just a speckle or contains only speckles.

+For a line-level identifier (e.g., `-l`), the script should:
+1. Identify all rows in the original `.csv` file corresponding to the line number.
+2. Move all related image files (one for each box in the line) to the `speckles` directory.
+3. Copy all matching rows to `speckles.csv`.

 Let's illustrate it with an example of the following fragment of a log

 	Arguments: input_file=masks/m03.tiff, djvu_file=Augezdecki-01b_PT08_404.djvu, output_directory=03